 That’s why we have created a dedicated library, called React Native Brownfield, to solve that challenge.

-Mike Chudziak of Callstack announcing React Native Brownfield at RN EU on stage
+Mike Chudziak announcing React Native Brownfield at RN EU on stage

 It is a collection of our best practices and tools that we usually pick when integrating React Native as a part of the existing infrastructure for our clients.